Karl Wolfskehl: Biography

 Wolfskehl's family had a long history in Germany.
 During the 10th century, one of his ancestors, a rabbi, had emigrated to Germany from Italy with the Holy Roman Emperor Otto II.
 Wolfskehl's ancestors then settled in Mainz, where they lived for the next thousand years.

 Karl Wolfskehl was born in Darmstadt, Germany, the son of the banker and politician Otto Wolfskehl.
 He studied Germanic languages and philology and a range of humanities courses in Giessen, Leipzig and Berlin.
 Under Otto Behaghel, he gained a PhD with a dissertation on a topic in German mythology.

-In 1898 he married Hanna de Haan (1878-1946), daughter of the Dutch conductor Willem de Haan at the Grand Ducal court theatre at Darmstadt.
+In 1898 he married Hanna de Haan (1878-1946), daughter of the Dutch conductor Willem de Haan at the Grand Ducal court theatre at Darmstadtf.
 They had two daughters, Judith (born 1899) and Renate (born 1901).

-He defined himself by pride in his German Jewish faith and heritage as well as in his roots in German literature and culture.
+He defined himself by pride in his Jewish faith and heritage as well as in his roots in German literature and culture.
 He developed a lasting friendship with the poet Stefan George and was a leading figure in the poet's circle of friends and followers.
-With the philosopher Ludwig Klages and the archaeologist Alfred Schuler Wolfskehl formed the short-lived so-called Munich Cosmic Circle around 1900.
+With the philosopher Ludwig Klages and the archaeologist Alfred Schuler, Wolfskehl formed the short-lived so-called Munich Cosmic Circle around 1900.
 His family's wealth allowed Wolfskehl to pursue an independent career devoted to his literary, intellectual, and art related interests.
 Holding a jour fixe at his house, Wolfskehl became a central personality in the literary bohemia in Munich's borough of Schwabing during the last two decades of the German Empire.

 Amongst his friends and associates were Rainer Maria Rilke, Thomas Mann, Wassily Kandinsky, Franz Marc, Paul Klee, Alfred Kubin and Martin Buber.